DeGate self-custody wallet

 What it is.
 A tokenized US security distributed under Regulation S — a US securities-law framework for offers and sales outside the United States.
 Of the models here, this one sits most explicitly inside the US securities-law framework.

 Who issues and controls it.
 Dinari describes itself as an SEC-registered transfer agent under Section 17A(c).
-Its subsidiary, Dinari Securities LLC, is listed in FINRA BrokerCheck as an SEC-registered broker-dealer; Dinari’s broker-dealer milestone was described in industry reporting as a first specifically for tokenized stocks.
+Its subsidiary, Dinari Securities LLC, is listed in FINRA BrokerCheck as an SEC-registered broker-dealer; Dinari’s broker-dealer milestone was described in industry reporting as among the first specifically for tokenized stocks.

 What backs it.
-The underlying shares are held in custody by Alpaca Securities and Interactive Brokers.
+The underlying shares are described as held in a third-party brokerage account, with Alpaca Securities named in Dinari’s documented issuance and redemption flow.

 How dividends and corporate actions work.
 Dividends are distributed to verified wallets as USD+ stablecoin or other stablecoins, with a standard 5% fee on the dividend amount per Dinari’s documentation.
 Among the four structures compared here, Dinari is the one described as delivering dividends as a separate stablecoin distribution rather than through a token-quantity adjustment.
 Unlike multiplier-based models, this makes the dividend event visible in the wallet as a separate payout — subject to verification and distribution rules — rather than as an updated token balance.

 Whether it can move on-chain.
-Yes — dShares are ERC-20 tokens, primarily available on Arbitrum One, Base, and Ethereum, with distribution more restricted than xStocks (Regulation S, to non-US investors).
+Yes — dShares are ERC-20 tokens, available across multiple chains; examples as of June 2026 include Ethereum, Arbitrum, Avalanche, Base, Hyperliquid, and Plume.
+Check Dinari’s current blockchain documentation for the latest supported set.
+Distribution is more restricted than xStocks (Regulation S, to non-US investors).

 Why it matters for self-custody and DeFi.
 Because the structure rests on Dinari’s roles as transfer agent and broker-dealer under US securities law, a failure scenario would need to be analyzed through the relevant US securities-law, transfer-agent-record, and broker-dealer-custody framework — again, a distinct context from the SPV and economic-exposure models.